-Accrued interest during the year on discount debt securities (e.g., strip coupons and residual bonds) and compound interest debt securities (e.g., Guaranteed Investment Certificates) must be reported annually, even if interest was not paid.
-Interest amounts are included in box 13 of the T5 slip, with the exception of interest on stripped coupons and residual bonds listed on a separate slip issued for this purpose.
+Accrued interest during the year on discount debt securities (e.g. stripped coupons and residual bonds) and compound interest debt securities (e.g. guaranteed investment certificates) must be reported annually, even if interest is not paid.
+This interest is included on your T5 with the exception of interest on stripped coupons and residual bonds which is reported on the Accumulated Interest Report provided by your Advisor.